 The Cost of HOA Insurance Coverage

-HOA insurance costs vary wildly based on a number of factors, including amenities and the size of the HOA.
+An HOA insurance policy costs vary wildly based on a number of factors, including amenities and the size of the HOA.
 Although it would be nice to be able to throw around ballpark figures, the only way to truly get an accurate estimate is to speak with an expert who can assess your situation.

 If your clients are looking for estimates tailored to their circumstances, contact our insurance experts for a specific quote.
-Or use our Broker Portal to get a quote on HOA insurance in as little as a day (non-residential exposures only).
+Or use our Broker Portal to get a quote on homeowner’s association insurance in as little as a day (non-residential exposures only).
 For residential exposure quotes, please download our application form instead.

 Homeowners Association Insurance From Distinguished

 Scratch the surface just a bit, and you’ll see that Homeowners association insurance coverage is a lot more complicated than it might appear at first.
 For this reason, we’ve designed an HOA Insurance Package that makes it easy for brokers to get homeowners associations the coverage they need.

 Distinguished is a national sponsor for the CAI, and our products aim to protect HOA communities with comprehensive coverage, including property, GL, D&O, Crime, and Umbrella.

 Want to learn more?
 Check out our Community Associations Package Insurance brochure to see what advantages come with our coverage.

 You can also look below to find information on our individual policies:

 - Community Associations Crime Insurance